 There are many ways to check your credit score, but not all of them are free.
 Fortunately, issuers such as Discover and Capital One offer services that allow you to check your score at no cost, even if you’re not a customer.
 And if you have other credit cards, chances are some of them will include your free FICO score, updated monthly, in your online account.

 You can also request a free copy of your credit report at AnnualCreditReport.com.
 You are entitled to one free report from each of the major credit bureaus —Equifax, Experian and TransUnion — per year.
+The bureaus are also offering free credit reports on a weekly basis through 2023 due to the COVID pandemic.
 Review your report for any items that may be holding down your score, including errors or high card balances.

 2. Determine how you will use the card

 Even before you choose a card, you should determine how you intend to use it.
 Are you the kind of person who will pay off the card every month without fail, or do you anticipate carrying a balance from month to month?
 Are you going to use it to pay for everything or just for emergencies?

 Answering these questions will help you narrow your search and find the card that’s going to work the hardest for you.